 Hot Spot: When building and installing coils on an RBA, areas where coils touch or are in some way damaged may heat up faster than others, these hot spots need to be smoothed out when you pulse and tweak your coils.

 Hybrid: A type of mechanical vape (not to be used by beginners) in which the battery touches the atty connection directly and without regulation.
 Therefore you need to be clued up in battery safety and ohms law to get the best performance whilst keeping safe.
 Learn more in our Guide to Mechanical and Regulated Vapes.

 IBVTA: The Independent British Vape Trade Association.

 Japanese Cotton: High quality, chemical free cotton, grown in Japan and ideal for vaping.
 Used to wick rebuildable atomisers to transfer the e-liquid to the coil.

 Lithium-Ion Battery: The type of rechargeable battery used in vape devices, either as external or built in cells.
 External variations include 18650s, 20700s and 21700s.

-M (numbers): basically, there are lots of them – 306, 401, 402, 403, 510, 808, and 901 – all reflecting the different styles, designs and lengths of e-cigarette currently available.
+M (numbers): Basically, there are lots of them – 306, 401, 402, 403, 510, 808, and 901 – all reflecting the different styles, designs and lengths of e-cigarette currently available.
 Many of the differences are determined by the lengths of their respective batteries.

 Mechanical or mech: This is a mod that has no circuit board and therefore no regulation and runs off direct output from the battery, a switch at the bottom of the device allows you to manually push the battery up against the atomiser while vaping, to complete the circuit.
 We tell you more about these devices in our Guide here.

 Mesh: Used with reference to a coil, RBA or atty. basically an alternative to the traditional coiled wire element, this employs a strip of mesh in order to heat the vapour.
 A highly popular option nowadays, due to the high surface area and low resistance, mesh provides outstanding vapour and flavour production.
 Also the coil life is often improved.

 Milligrams or mg: the amount, by weight, of nicotine contained in the e-liquid.
-Levels in common use are 0mg, 6mg, 8mg, 12mg, 16mg, 18mg, 24mg, 30mg, 36mg and 48mg, with a comparable level of nicotine found in the average analog cigarette at about 18mg.
+Levels in common use are 0mg, 6mg, 8mg, 12mg, 16mg, 18mg, 24mg, 30mg, 36mg and 48mg, with a comparable level of nicotine found in the average analogue cigarette at about 18mg.

 Millilitres or ml: the amount of e-liquid, by volume, in any given capsule.